DanielMuller/danielmuller.me/content/post/mediapipline.md

 * Store still informations to DynamoDB
   * Images can be used by a CRM as Video covers
 * Store renditions informations to DynamoDB
-  * This files can be used for download (offline viewing)
+  * These files can be used for download (offline viewing)
 * A Lambda function creates a SMIL manifest
 * A Lambda function creates a package using the manifest and the pre-defined HLS and Dash outputs
 * The URLs are stored to DynamoDB